dodona-edu/universal-judge/README.md

 - `tested`: Python project containing the code of the actual judge that will be run by Dodona
 - `tests`: Tests for TESTed
 - `run` (file): Needed for the Docker image, starts the judge
-- `thesis`: LaTeX files for the actual text.
-See the readme in that folder for compilation instructions.

 ## Setup linter jars